 Black Elderberry (L. Sambucus nigra) is a flowering plant, native to Europe and North America, that supports the immune system and shortens the duration of colds and influenza.

-Elderberry is incredible, simply because of the high content of germ-fighting benefits!
-The leading star property is found in its antioxidants.
+Elderberry is incredible because of its powerful virus fighting properties and high amount of antioxidants.
 They help your body in the following ways —

 • Anthocyanin is a phytonutrient, from the purple hue that gives the Elderberry its rich color.
-These properties inhibit the starting and advanced stages of viral illness, stimulating cytokines (white blood cells) to combat illnesses more effectively.
+It works to inhibit the starting and advanced stages of viral illness, stimulating cytokines (white blood cells) to combat illnesses more effectively.

 • Flavonoids wrap the pathogens and inhibit their spread.